SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 For **Determine new records by looking for differences in column values**:

+Use Determine new records by looking for differences in column values to verify if the record has been updated by looking for a different value for your data.
 The merge checks to see if there is a difference between the values of the columns to determine if there is a new record.
-Here, it sees that the SHIPPING_STATUS of ORDER_ID 1 has changed.
+Here, it sees that the SHIPPING_STATUS of ORDER_ID 1 has changed from pending to shipped.

 | ORDER_ID | SHIPPING_STATUS | valid_from | valid_to   |
 | -------- | --------------- | ---------- | ---------- |